micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

 > <p align="center">  <img src="Images/Resample.png" width="550"> </p>
 > (2) As the original sattellite images in epoch 2014 are too big to be processed efficiently, the test dataset in is only a cropped subregion using MicMac command "SateLib CropRPC".
 > <p align="center">  <img src="Images/CropRPC.png" width="500"> </p>
+>
+> (3) The orientations of epoch 2014 is RPC files provided by satellite image vendors.
+These files consist of RPC coefficients which is used to relate coordinate in a sensor plane (2D) to object coordinate (3D).

 # 1. Intra-epoch processing